Reduce My Rubbish

-We’ve all had to make changes to our everyday lives to help fight the spread of Coronavirus and we’re proud of Norfolk and its residents with how well we’ve all come together in helping others and staying home.
+Somethings have still changed in our everyday lives to help us find safe ways to live with Coronavirus and we’re proud of Norfolk and its residents with how well we’ve all come together in helping others.

-We’ve put together below some ways you can help with your waste during this time.
+We’ve put together below some ways you can continue to help with your waste.

-Help us to keep our services running by making sure the right things are in the right bin.
+Let’s still keep making sure the right things are in the right bin.